SuicidLemmings/AreaDocumentation/README.md

 ## Credits:
->This project has been made by Charles Descoust, Charles Aubert, Simon Gourlet and bastien Lécussan.
+>This project has been made by Charles Descoust, Charles Aubert, Simon Gourlet and Bastien Lécussan.
-Feel free to contact us if you have feedback feedback at: area.epitech.toulouse@gmail.com
+Feel free to contact us if you have some feedback at: area.epitech.toulouse@gmail.com

 ------------